tlcs/tlcs.github.io/README.md

 The **CINEMA** button (front panel, remote, or `C`) is the set's picture-size control — the equivalent of the WIDE / P.SIZE button real sets grew in the late 90s.
-It gives the picture as much room as possible *without* dropping the illusion: the cabinet frame, LED display, remote and key hints all stay on screen, and only the plastic gives way.
+It gives the picture as much room as possible *without* dropping the illusion: the cabinet frame, LED display and key hints all stay on screen, and only the plastic gives way.

+The remote is the one thing that steps aside.
+Standing beside the tube it costs ~150px of width, so on viewports wide enough to seat it there it is hidden for the duration and the picture takes the space.
+Below the 700px breakpoint it sits *under* the set, where it costs no width at all, and there it stays visible.
+It is never shown alongside the tube in cinema mode.
+Its CINEMA button goes with it, so on a wide viewport you leave via the front panel, `C`, or `Esc` — the panel button is always there.

 `Esc` (or F11) leaves.
 The LED flashes `16:9` / `4:3` as you toggle, an amber lamp stays lit while engaged, and the setting is remembered across visits.

 ### Why it wins so much space

-Two things compound, and the first matters more than trimming any bezel:
+Three things compound, and the first matters more than trimming any bezel:

 - **The tube reshapes from 4:3 to 16:9.** A 4:3 CRT letterboxes every YouTube video, so a quarter of the tube height was permanently black bars.
 Going widescreen reclaims all of it.
 - **The cabinet chrome shrinks** — thinner bezel and cabinet padding, compact front panel, no feet, tighter room padding — and the 880px desktop width cap is lifted.
+- **The remote's column is reclaimed** — `--side-reserve` drops from 150px to 16px once it is hidden.

-Measured at a 1280×720 viewport: the actual video area goes from 217,152 px² to 675,675 px², **3.1× the picture**.
+Measured at a 1280×720 viewport: the actual video area goes from ~217,000 px² to ~676,000 px², **3.1× the picture**.
 On a landscape phone the gain is larger still.

+How much that last point adds depends on which of the three constraints binds.
+On an exactly 16:9 viewport the height runs out first, so reclaiming the remote's column buys no extra size (the tube simply cannot get taller) — it is a tidier layout, not a bigger one.
+On taller or narrower windows the width binds and it is worth a further 1.2–1.3× in area.

 ### How it works